Before Tim Wisniewski became Philadelphia’s Chief Data Officer, he was a fledgling civic hacker.

-Headd wrote: “If the removal of this [search by owner] feature is part of a longer-term strategy to eventually make some owner lookup information available then I think this process can be healthy.
+Headd wrote: “If the removal of this feature is part of a longer-term strategy to eventually make some owner lookup information available then I think this process can be healthy.
 If there is a commitment to make this available at some point, then what does the timeline for that process look like?”

 That’s where the thread ends.

 In February, Wisniewski told us he was working with the Office of Property Assessment to release the data on that $100 CD.
 It felt like a true test of his leadership philosophy: could having “responsible conversations” really lead to an important open data release?

 Six months later, the data is ready for download.

 When Wisniewski talks about the data release, he is quick to credit the city department that owned the data.

 “This is a victory for the OPA,” Wisniewski said.

 The process, he said, involved many conversations with the OPA, working to earn the department’s trust and understand its priorities.